coraxx/3DCT/README.md

 This Toolbox is build for 3D correlative microscopy.
 It helps with 3D to 2D correlation of three dimensional confocal image stacks to two dimensional SEM/FIB dual beam microscope images.
 Though it is not limited to that.

-It was develped at the Max Planck Institute of Biochemistry, Department of Molecular Structural Biology at the basis of the paper [Site-Specific Cryo-focused Ion Beam Sample Preparation Guided by 3D Correlative Microscopy](http://dx.doi.org/10.1016/j.bpj.2015.10.053)
+The 3D Correlation Toolbox was develped at the Max Planck Institute of Biochemistry, Department of Molecular Structural Biology on the basis of the paper [Site-Specific Cryo-focused Ion Beam Sample Preparation Guided by 3D Correlative Microscopy](http://dx.doi.org/10.1016/j.bpj.2015.10.053)

 Further information can be found on [http://www.biochem.mpg.de/en/rd/baumeister](http://www.biochem.mpg.de/en/rd/baumeister) and [http://3dct.semper.space](http://3dct.semper.space)